 The result suggests something immutable about the 'Britishness' of their art; it is not just place of birth that determines this – as we have observed from the case of Kim Lim, who was born in Singapore, moving to London as a teenager.
 These seemingly insignificant acts of bureaucracy, thus, both reflect and shape what constitutes 'British art' in our museums, and through knowledge-sharing platforms such as Art UK, reinforce our national narratives.

 This takes us to the central question.
-What constitutes British art history, or indeed Britain's wider history, and how does it deal with it entanglements with Empire?
+What constitutes British art history, or indeed Britain's wider history, and how does it deal with the entanglements of Empire?
 Kim Lim, despite her national affiliation in the database, and Anwar Jalal Shemza are not (yet) part of the British art historical canon.
 Their names do not trip off the tongue of aspiring art and art history students studying modern British art.

 I would suggest that the fact that they were both colonial subjects of Asian heritage, who came to the imperial metropolis to be part of the modern, contributes to their remaining largely outside Britain's art history.
 This is at odds with our impressions of a contemporary Britain at ease with its diverse present.
 A casual look at the last few years of Turner Prize nominees, for instance – with British artists of Bangladeshi, Colombian, Israeli, Jamaican, Palestinian, Scottish and Tanzanian heritage – suggests an openness in the contemporary moment that is not reflected in Britain's art history.